Capital Gains Tax Calculator 2023 and 2024

 • The profit you make from selling an item at a higher price is your capital gain.
 If you sell an item for less than it was purchased for, then you have a capital loss.

 • You can reduce your total tax bill by claiming capital losses against capital gains.
-For example, in 2020, if you have a capital gain of $5,000 and a capital loss of $2,000, your tax will only be applied to $3,000 of capital gain.
+For example, if you have a capital gain of $5,000 and a capital loss of $2,000, your tax will only be applied to $3,000 of capital gain.
 This is called your Net Capital Gain.

 • If your capital loss is greater than your capital gain, then you can claim a tax deduction of up to $3,000 per year.